-All installation and wiring work on the controller must only be carried out in a zero-volts state.
-These instructions are intended exclusively for authorised professionals.
+All installation and wiring work on the controller must only be carried out in a zero volt state.
 The opening, connection and commissioning of the device may only be carried out by competent personnel.
-In so doing, all local security requirements must be adhered to.
+While doing so, they must observe all local safety requirements.

-The device corresponds to the latest state of the art and fulfils all necessary safety conditions.
-It may only be used or deployed in accordance with the technical data and the safety conditions and rules listed below.
-When using the device, the legal and safety regulations apposite to the particular use are also to be observed.
-Incorrect use will result in the negation of any liability claims.
+This device is state of the art and meets all necessary safety regulations.
+It may only be used in accordance with the technical data and the safety requirements and regulations listed below.
+When using the device, also observe the statutory and safety regulations apposite to the particular use.
+Any other use will automatically void all warranty rights.

-- ▶ The device must only be installed in a dry interior room. - ▶ It must be possible to isolate the controller from the mains using an all-pole isolating device (plug/socket or double pole isolator). - ▶ Before starting installation or wiring work, the controller must be completely isolated from the mains voltage and protected against being switched back on.
-Never interchange the safety extra-low voltage connections (sensor connections) with the 230V connections.
-Destructive and life-threatening voltages at the device and the connected sensors may occur. - ➤ Solar thermal systems can become very hot.
+- The device must only be installed in a dry interior room. - It must be possible to isolate the controller from the mains using an omnipolar isolating facility (plug/socket or 2-pole isolator). - Before starting installation or wiring work, the controller must be completely isolated from the mains and protected against reconnection.
+Never interchange the safety low voltage connections (e.g. sensor connections) with the 230 V connections.
+Destruction and life threatening voltages at the device and the connected sensors may occur. - Solar thermal systems can become very hot.
 Consequently there is a risk of burns.
-Take care when fitting temperature sensors! - ► For safety reasons, the system should only be left in manual mode when testing.
-In this operating mode, no maximum temperatures or sensor functions are monitored. - ➤ Safe operation is no longer possible if the controller or connected equipment exhibits visual damage, no longer functions or has been stored for a lengthy period of time under unsuitable conditions.
-If this is the case, place the controller and equipment out of service and secure against unintentional use.
+Proceed with caution when fitting temperature sensors. - For safety reasons, the outputs should only be left in manual mode when testing.
+In this operating mode, no maximum temperatures or sensor functions are monitored. - Safe operation is no longer possible if the controller or connected equipment exhibits visual damage, no longer functions or has been stored for lengthy periods in unsuitable conditions.
+If this is the case, disable the controller and equipment and secure against unintentional use.